Woodworking: Materials

 See also Wood: Properties and Tonewood: Properties.

-Historically, woodworkers relied upon the woods native to their region, until transportation and trade innovations made more exotic woods available to the craftsman.
-Woods are typically sorted into three basic types: hardwoods typified by tight grain and derived from broadleaf trees, softwoods from coniferous trees, and man-made materials such as plywood and MDF.
+Historically, woodworkers relied on the woods native to their region until innovations in transportation and trade made more exotic woods available to the craftsman.
+Woods are typically sorted into three basic types: hardwoods typified by tight grain and derived from broadleaf trees, softwoods from coniferous trees, and manufactured materials such as plywood and MDF.

-Hardwoods, botanically known as angiosperms, are deciduous and shed their leaves annually with temperature changes.
+Hardwoods, botanically classified as angiosperms, are deciduous and shed their leaves annually in response to temperature changes.
 Softwoods come from trees botanically known as gymnosperms, which are coniferous, cone-bearing, and stay green year round.
 Although a general pattern, softwoods are not necessarily always "softer" than hardwoods, and vice versa.

-Softwood is most commonly found in the regions of the world with lower temperatures and is typically less durable, lighter in weight, and more vulnerable to pests and fungal attacks in comparison to hardwoods.
+Softwood is most commonly found in regions with lower temperatures and is typically less durable, lighter in weight, and more vulnerable to pests and fungal attacks than hardwoods.
 They typically have a paler color and a more open grain than hardwoods, which contributes to the tendency of felled softwood to shrink and swell as it dries.
 Softwoods usually have a lower density, around 432–592 kg/m^{3}, which can compromise its strength.
 Density, however, does vary within both softwoods and hardwoods depending on the wood's geographical origin and growth rate.
-However, the lower density of softwoods also allows it to have a greater strength with lighter weight.
-In the United States, softwoods are typically cheaper and more readily available and accessible.
+However, the lower density of softwoods also allows them to have greater strength relative to their weight.
+In the United States, softwoods are typically cheaper and more readily available.
 Most softwoods are suitable for general construction, especially framing, trim, and finish work, and carcassing.

 Hardwoods are separated into two categories, temperate and tropical hardwoods, depending on their origin.
-Temperate hardwoods are found in the regions between the tropics and poles, and are of particular interest to wood workers for their cost-effective aesthetic appeal and sustainable sources.
+Temperate hardwoods are found in the regions between the tropics and the poles and are of particular interest to woodworkers for their cost-effective aesthetic appeal and their sustainable sourcing.
 Tropical hardwoods are found within the equatorial belt, including Africa, Asia, and South America.
-Hardwoods flaunt a higher density, around 1041 kg/m^{3} as a result of slower growing rates and is more stable when drying.
-As a result of its high density, hardwoods are typically heavier than softwoods but can also be more brittle.
+Hardwoods flaunt a higher density, around 1041 kg/m^{3} as a result of slower growing rates, and are more stable when drying.
+As a result of their high density, hardwoods are typically heavier than softwoods but can also be more brittle.
 While there are an abundant number of hardwood species, only 200 are common enough and pliable enough to be used for woodworking.
-Hardwoods have a wide variety of properties, making it easy to find a hardwood to suit nearly any purpose, but they are especially suitable for outdoor use due to their strength and resilience to rot and decay.
+Hardwoods have a wide variety of properties, that afford woodworkers a species to suit nearly any purpose, but they are especially suitable for outdoor use due to their strength and resilience to rot and decay.
 The coloring of hardwoods ranges from light to very dark, making it especially versatile for aesthetic purposes.
 However, because hardwoods are more closely grained, they are typically harder to work than softwoods.
 They are also harder to acquire in the United States and, as a result, are more expensive.